breta-ionut/sandbox-app/README.md

 ## Usage

 1. You can access the application at http://sandbox.local
-2. Before accessing it though, you must build the frontend: run `make build-front`
+2. In order to also have a working app, you must build the frontend: run `make build-front`